after12am/bobo/README.md

 ## Usage

-A bot tweets a trap message that is artificially created using a second-order Markov chain.
-To setup BoobyBot, run the following commands in a new terminal.
+BoobyTrap needs numerous public tweets for constructing a tweet.
+So, we have to setup database at first. run the following command in a new terminal.

     cd /path/to/bin
     ./bot setup

-To gather tweets, run the following commands.
+And then run the following commands for gathering tweets.
 If you want to set limit, set `pick up num` after `./bot pick`.

     ./bot pick [pick up num]

-To tweet, run the following commands.
+At last, run the following commands for tweet.

     ./bot post